cgilmore18/cgilmore18.github.io/about.md

 # About

 Welcome to _First Draft Thoughts_!
 This is not your average writing blog.
 This is a space where terrible writing is encouraged.
-Wait what?
+Wait, what?
 You read that correctly.
 There's plenty of room for mistakes here.

 > "Almost all good writing begins with terrible first efforts.
 You need to start somewhere." – Anne Lamott {: .quote-block }